lumoslabs/aleph/docs/ADVANCED_CONFIGURATION.md

   - port

 ## Github
 Connection details to git are in [environment variables](ENVIRONMENT_VARIABLES.md).
 This only configures which branch your query versions are maintained on.
-Configuring git is optional but highly recommended.
+Configuring Github is optional but highly recommended.

 *File* - [config.yml](../config/example/config.yml)